efren-palacios/duellinks/_posts/content/events/2018/05/2018-05-02-elegant-mai.md

 [slider](/img/content/events/2018/05/elegant-mai/slider.jpg)

 ### Event Information
-- Elegant Mai has arrived, defeat her to strengthen your Amazoness Decks!
+- Elegant Mai has arrived, defeat her to strengthen your Amazoness Deck!
 - This event lasts from May 2nd to May 9th.
 - Dueling against Legendary/Standard Duelists and the Vagabond in Duel World as well as Ranked Duels will increase the chance of Elegant Mai appearing.
 - Elegant Mai will only appear in **Duel World (DM)** - not in GX!